 The Berry Patch at Turners Beach is less than 20 minutes west from the Spirit Of Tasmania (SOT).
 So good we stayed twice and as Larry likes to say “Berry Before you Ferry” as it’s so close.
 This camp has a fantastic cafe onsite and you can pick your own berries.

-Sulphur Creek is just 30 minutes west of the SOT and just a hop skip and a jump from Penguin.
+Sulphur Creek is one of our ocean side free camps in Tasmania.
+It’s just 30 minutes west of the SOT and just a hop skip and a jump from Penguin.
 Located by the ocean and a beautiful beach.

 This ocean front camp is 40 minutes west of the SOT and 5 minutes from Burnie town centre.
 So good we stayed here twice.